sliitsesc/Year4-Sem1/MADD/Special Notes.md

+# Automatic Reference Counting
+**Swift uses Automatic Reference Counting (ARC)** to track and manage your app’s memory usage.
+In most cases, this means that memory management “just works” in Swift, and you don’t need to think about memory management yourself.
+ARC automatically frees up the memory used by class instances when those instances are no longer needed.
+<a href="https://docs.swift.org/swift-book/LanguageGuide/AutomaticReferenceCounting.html" target="_blank">View more</a>

 ### How memory leak occur in iOS?
 A memory leak occur when contents are remains in the memory even after its lifecycle has ended.